How to Make Zucchini Noodles (With or Without a Spiralizer)

 Confession: When I first saw this trend take off I was boggled.
-In my carb-loving mind, I thought, why would anyone want to forsake the cozy comfort-food flavor of, say, a fettuccine Alfredo or saucy skillet with penne pasta?
+In my carb-loving mind, I thought, why would anyone want to forsake the cozy comfort-food flavor of, say, fettuccine Alfredo or a saucy skillet with penne pasta?

 After a tiny bit of investigation, I discovered why.
 Zucchini’s flavor is mild, so zoodles take on the notes of your sauce and toppings.
 (Here are more ways to sneak vegetables into your life.)
 They’re also a super healthy choice: low in carbs, low in calories and completely gluten-free.
 Just look at the numbers.

 - 1 cup of cooked spaghetti has about 200 calories and 40g of carbohydrates.

 - 1 cup of raw zucchini noodles has around 20 calories and 5g of carbohydrates.

 That means it would take roughly 10 times the amount of zucchini noodles to equal the same amount of carbs and calories as a single plate of pasta.
 Simply put, you can layer on loads of these spindly spirals, practically guilt-free.